yifanwang97/Explainable-fuzzy-integral/README.md

 We can obtain the fuzzy fusion results of iCHIMP.

+The results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/iCHIMP.txt".

+#### ChI-DE
+Run "main_ChI_DE_all.py".

+We can obtain the fuzzy fusion results of ChI-DE.

-The results are shown in a txt file "".
+The results are shown in a txt file ""